A Study in Terror: Plot

 The Prime Minister asks Mycroft Holmes to persuade his brother to investigate the Ripper case, unaware that he is already involved.
 Holmes and Watson nearly catch the Ripper when he kills another prostitute who invites him into her room.
 Holmes confronts Murray who explains that Michael had learned that Angela had assisted Steiner with the blackmail.
-During an altercation between the three of them, Angela was disfigured when acid was thrown in her face.
-Murray also reveals his crippled and mentally disabled assistant is Michael, the result of a brutal beating from Steiner.
-Holmes and Watson discover Angela in the upper room of Steiner's inn and she admits that she sent them the surgical instruments, having removed the scalpel herself, to get them involved.
-Holmes and Watson return Michael to his family.
+She and Steiner tried to force Michael to add pressure to his brother to get more money, but he refused and Steiner brutally beat him.
+During the altercation Angela was disfigured when acid she tried to throw at Michael was accidentally thrown in her face.
+Murray also reveals his crippled and mentally disabled assistant is Michael, seriously injured as the result of the beating from Steiner, and perhaps the knowledge of what his wife had done.
+Holmes and Watson discover Angela in the upper room of Steiner's inn (in reality her property) and she admits that she sent them the surgical instruments, having removed the scalpel herself, to get them involved.
+Holmes and Watson return Michael to his family, and Edward asks his father to allow Michael to stay, but he refuses until Holmes reveals his condition and how much he has suffered.
+The Duke softens and tells Edward to take Michael to his old room and make him comfortable and he will come to see him in a few minutes.
+He asks Holmes how he found Michael, and he tells him that he received information from Dr Murray and the woman who owns the Angel and Crown pub.

 During the night, Holmes discovers Carfax attempting to kill Angela in her room; he is the Ripper.
 The pub catches alight during a struggle; Carfax, Steiner and Angela are all killed in the blaze but Holmes escapes.
-He explains to Watson that Carfax had no way of identifying Angela so he killed every prostitute that he came across in the hope that one of them would be her.
+He explains to Watson that Carfax had no way of identifying Angela, who had besmirched the family name, so he killed every prostitute that he came across in the insane hope that one of them would be her.
 With all those involved dead, Holmes elects to keep the truth from the police.